itz-anjali-27/blinkit-datavitulization-dashboard/README.md

 14. How do sales compare between different outlet sizes (High, Medium, Small)?

-    Key Insights :-
+15. Which item category contributes the least to total sales?

-16. Which item category contributes the least to total sales?
+    # Key Insights :-